-Recall the previous command with the up-arrow key again.
-Now try the left and right-arrow keys.
-See how we can position the cursor anywhere on the command line?
+Recall the previous command by pressing the up-arrow key again.
+If we try the left and right-arrow keys, we'll see how we can position the cursor anywhere on the command line.
 This makes editing commands easy.

-A Few Words About Mice And Focus
+A Few Words About Mice and Focus

 While the shell is all about the keyboard, you can also use a mouse with your terminal emulator.
-There is a mechanism built into the X Window System (the underlying engine that makes the GUI go) that supports a quick copy and paste technique.
+A mechanism built into the X Window System (the underlying engine that makes the GUI go) supports a quick copy and paste technique.
 If you highlight some text by holding down the left mouse button and dragging the mouse over it (or double clicking on a word), it is copied into a buffer maintained by X. Pressing the middle mouse button will cause the text to be pasted at the cursor location.
 Try it.

 Note: Don't be tempted to use Ctrl-c and Ctrl-v to perform copy and paste inside a terminal window.
 They don't work.
-These control codes have different meanings to the shell and were assigned many years before Microsoft Windows.
+These control codes have different meanings to the shell and were assigned many years before the release of Microsoft Windows.